joelonsql/wherr/README.md

 }
 ```

-Now, you may be wondering: How does this `wherrapper` function make all this happen?
+Now, you may be wondering: How does this `wherrapper` function make all
+this happen?

-The `wherrapper` function, defined below, takes in the original `Result`,
+The `wherrapper` function receives the original `Result`, the file, and the line
-the file, and the line number.
-If the `Result` is an `Ok`, it passes through
+number.
+If the `Result` is an `Ok`, it's simply returned unchanged.
+For an `Err`, however, things are a bit more intricate.
+If the error hasn't already been wrapped in a Wherr type (meaning it doesn't yet
-unchanged.
-If it's an `Err`, it wraps the error into a new `Wherr` type which
+have the file and line details), the function wraps it in a new `Wherr` type
-contains the original error alongside the file and line number:
+that contains the original error, as well as the file and line information.
+If the error is already a `Wherr` type, it's left unchanged, ensuring that we
+retain the original location of the error.

+Here's a brief look at the `wherrapper` function:

 ```rust
 pub fn wherrapper<T, E>(